Automation Plugin

 By default, the token that was used to authenticate a request sent to an Automation Plugin API endpoint will be available in the accessToken field within the AutomationPluginContextData class.

-Additional secrets can be included in the AutomationPluginContextData class by adding the following field to the top level of an Automation Plugin configuration:
+Additional secrets can be included in the AutomationPluginContextData class by adding the following field to the top level of the configuration for your Automation Plugin implementation:

 {